100% Wool Filled Pillows & Duvets

 If wool was invented today it would be called the WORLDS most super fiber because of it's benefits.

 Wool is the most breathable filling material available, making it both cool in the summer and warm in the winter.
 It actually helps to regulate your body temperature.
 Wool is superior with regards to its comfort and performance qualities.

 Wool is a natural material; something grown, not made in a lab.
-Your body knows the difference.
 Wool surpasses synthetic fill in terms of quality and durability.
 The ecological footprint of wool is better than cotton and down.
 Another factor that makes wool the best is the process in which wool is taken from the animal.
 Down bedding comes from the poultry industry.
 The bird is used for its meat while the feathers are plucked for bedding.
+In some cases the ducks are plucked live.
 Sheep, however, are not harmed in the shearing process.
 Simply stated, the sheep get a "haircut" and the coat of fleece grows back annually.
 Wool is a sustainable product and helps small farmers make a living.

 Dust Mite Resistant

 Dust mites can't live in wool due to microscopic bristles on the wool fibers.
 Wool ranks far above all other products (including cotton, down, kapok, and buckwheat bedding) in its ability to resist dust mites.
 Dust mites find wool inhospitable.
 Some products labeled hypoallergenic use chemicals to achieve that end.

 Wool resists bacteria.
 It is both antimicrobial and antibacterial.
 It is great for alleviating allergies.
 Even products that are labeled "hypoallergenic" (including down products that have undergone massive wash techniques to get rid of the dust mites) will not be able to be dust mite free for long.
 It will naturally attract dust mites overtime.